 But first things first, what is IYKYK fashion?
 Late fashion designer Virgil Abloh often referred to the dichotomy between the insider and the outsider with his own terminology: “Tourist vs. Purist.”
 The outsider or tourist is an “un-jaded enthusiast, wide-eyed about new discoveries.”
 Meanwhile, the insider or purist is an expert who knows “everything about everything” and is out to look for the rarest examples of a given subject.
 IYKYK fashion basically refers to the fashion sported by the latest—the purists, the in-the-know fashionistas.

 Oftentimes IYKYK fashion is reduced to who knows enough about the industry, understands a designer’s creative universe, and has “enough taste” to sport relatively “unknown” brands in the mainstream.
-However, NCT 127’s experimental chops and trendsetter—ahead of its time—sound have allowed the group to dip into the fashion world in a nontraditional way.
+However, NCT 127’s experimental chops and trendsetter—ahead of its time—sound have allowed the group to dive into the fashion world in a nontraditional way.
 Take as an example their 2020 music video for “Punch” where the nine-member act anticipated the return of punk-inspired fashion and simultaneously foresaw the rise of biker and racer core—both trends predominant in the current fashion landscape.

 Following this spirit, NCT 127 continues to incorporate a wide variety of fashion brands into its style repertoire.
 While we might be acquainted with names such as Prada, CELINE, and Dior, the group has also flaunted the best of cult fashion, including names such as Rick Owens, Ann Demeulemeester, and Kiko Kostadinov.
 Here’s a look at the brands that have contributed to solidifying NCT 127’s reputation as fashion trailblazers.